Rod Dreher: Views on Hungary and Viktor Orbán

 Dreher has written supportively of the government of Hungary's Prime Minister Viktor Orbán, whom Dreher first met at a religious-liberty conference in Budapest in 2019.
 In 2021, Dreher was given a paid fellowship by the Danube Institute, a conservative think tank based in Budapest and funded by Orbán's government.
-While many international observers believe that Orbán's premiership has been responsible for the erosion of democracy, human rights, an independent judiciary, press freedom, and the rule of law in Hungary, Dreher commented that "I was there about ten days before I realized that eighty, ninety per cent of the American narrative about the country just isn't true."
+While many international observers believe that Orbán's premiership has eroded democracy, human rights, an independent judiciary, press freedom, and the rule of law in Hungary, Dreher commented, "I was there about ten days before I realized that eighty, ninety per cent of the American narrative about the country just isn't true."
 Observing Orbán's government, Dreher found "so inspiring ... what a vigorous conservative government can do if it's serious about stemming this horrible global tide of wokeness."
 Dreher identified as instructive for U.S. conservatives Orbán's belief "in national sovereignty, not globalism.
 He's not opposed to transnational alliances and organizations, but he believes that it's important for people to keep and defend their own traditions and ways of life.
 That entails controlling immigration."
-Discussing Orbán's anti-LGBT+ policies, Dreher stated, "We are living, right now, through an ongoing societal catastrophe with gender confusion and transgenderism.
+Of Orbán's anti-LGBT+ policies, Dreher said, "We are living, right now, through an ongoing societal catastrophe with gender confusion and transgenderism.
 Viktor Orbán wants to save his nation from this ideological toxin and does not hesitate to use the power of the state to do so, even if it might violate the spirit of liberalism."
 Orbán famously asserted in a 2014 speech that "The new state that we are building in Hungary is an illiberal state."
 Comparing dynamics in Hungary to those in America, Dreher said, "We all seem to be barreling towards a future that is not liberal and democratic but is going to be either left illiberalism, or right illiberalism.
 If that's true, then I know which side I'm on: the side that isn't going to persecute me and my people."